 V. Second-Year Research Paper

-By the end of the winter quarter in Year 2, each student will submit a research paper prepared under the supervision of a faculty advisor.
+By the end of the winter quarter in Year 2, each student will submit a research paper prepared under the supervision of a faculty advisor and input from a second faculty reader.
 Students will present this research paper in the OB seminar in the spring quarter of Year 2.
 While research is planned and conducted in collaboration with their faculty advisor, this paper should be a product of the student’s independent thinking and his or her own written work.
 This paper and presentation are key ways that the OB faculty track the progress of students in their second year and play a major role in the student’s second-year evaluation.